 The Australian Financial Complaints Authority (AFCA)

 Capital Guardians is a member of the AFCA along with institutions including banks, credit unions and building societies (Member 33719).
 The AFCA provides specialised services in dispute resolution, systemic issues management and code monitoring.
 The AFCA external dispute resolution scheme is a free, fair and accessible services to consumers (including some small businesses) who are unable to resolve disputes with financial services providers that are members of the AFCA.

 AFCA is funded by its members, which are financial services providers that have chosen us as their external dispute resolution scheme.

 The AFCA home page provides a list of AFCA members, including Capital Guardians.

 Financial Ombudsman Service

 Capital Guardians benefits from world-class IT infrastructure provided by AWS (Amazon).
-We implemented robust firewalls and anti-Virus applications, which put strong safeguards in place so that all data is stored in highly secure AWS data centers.
-We also conducts hourly backups to a geographically different location so that clients’ data will never be lost.
+We have implemented robust firewalls and anti-virus applications, which put strong safeguards in place so that all data is stored in highly secure AWS data centres.
+We also conduct hourly backups to a geographically different location so that clients’ data will never be lost.

 The applications have restrictions on “authorised” vendors and their limits by approved representatives, either care organisation or individual representative.
 If monitoring detects any irregular activities.
 If a suspicious transaction is identified, our fraud specialists will call the client to verify it.